Have you ever wondered what are Clurichaun? What is the myth behind it? How is it represented in literature? We will answer your questions here!

 Ireland is a land of many myths and legends.
 Irish culture and traditions go back thousands of years, so it is natural that many myths and legends were passed down from one generation to another.
 Fairies dominate Irish culture and are prevalent throughout their myths.
 The aos sí is the Irish term for fairies or elves in Irish and Scottish myths.
-Fairies are said to live in an invisible world that s parallel to the human world but inaccessible by humans.
-One of the most well-known Irish myths related to fairies is that of the Clurichaun; a mischievous fairy known for his love of drinking and his tendency to haunt pubs and wine cellars.
+Fairies are said to live in an invisible world that is parallel to the human world but inaccessible by humans.
+One of the most well-known Irish myths related to fairies is that of the Clurichaun; a mischievous fairy knew for his love of drinking and his tendency to haunt pubs and wine cellars.
 Not to be confused with leprechauns; known as shoemakers and guardians of hidden treasures.

 In Irish folklore, the myth of the Clurichaun is called “The Haunted Cellar”.
 It was first recorded in 1825 by Thomas Crofton Croker, an Irish antiquary whose collections of myths and legends became an important resource for writers of the Irish literary revival.

 The myth tells the story of a clurichaun named Naggeneen.
 It is said that he haunted the wine cellar of an Irish lord, drinking everything in his stock and pranking his servants.
 Naggeneen is described as six inches in height with a face like a withered apple.
 He has twinkling eyes and his nose has turned red and purple from his heavy drinking.
 His outfit consists of a red nightcap, a short leather apron, light blue stockings, and shoes with large silver buckles.
 When he is discovered by the master of the house, Naggeneen talks him out of moving elsewhere by implying that he would simply move with him.